 When Inoichi had first heard the Uzumaki kid was taking his little girl out for her first Matsuri he couldn't help but feel a little bad for her.
 Not that he wanted her going out on dates in the first place, but he did want her happy and it was no secret that the boy wasn't exactly financially endowed.
-Therefore, the mind walker found himself completely caught off guard when Ino greeted him that morning in the highest of spirits.
+Therefore, the mind walker found himself completely caught off guard when Ino greeted him that morning looking a little worse for wear but in the highest of spirits.
 Whatever that kid had done last night, it had definitely pleased her.

 Sakura had just finished her account of her Matsuri date, omitting the encounter with Naruto and Ino at the end of the night.
 She was perched up on the register counter with her legs swinging back and forth as she observed Ino bustling about the greenhouse.
 Shikamaru and Temari were both seated on a bench by the shop door.
 Temari's head rested comfortably on the shadow-wielder's shoulder and, as a result, a light blush was just barely visible on the young man's cheeks as he tried to play it cool.

 "Wow!"
 Temari whistled, impressed by the end of the account.
 "You kissed the Fire Lord's son?"